Roiabr/Monom-Polynom/README.md

-Project0----Polynom
+Polynom

-  	This project represents the mathematical expersssion Monom and Polynom.
+  This project represents the mathematical expersssion Monom and Polynom that give as an assignment inn class.

 Description